Blended Learning Advantage at AMA Education System (AMAES)

 Dr. Amable R. Aguiluz V, Founder and Chairman Emeritus of AMAES, is recognized as the Father of IT education in the Philippines because he paved the way for computer education in the country.
-From the time he opened the first computer school in 1980, he knew that technology is the wave of the future.
+From the time he opened the first computer school in 1980, he knew that technology is the wave of the future and one of the best ways to partly solve education problems in the Philippines.
 Thus, he stuck to one simple, focused, forward-looking formula for all the different AMAES schools: whatever courses or programs are being offered, they must be IT- or technology-driven with international partnerships to ensure that all AMAES graduates are globally competitive.

-In the mid-1990s, AMAES introduced in-campus e-Learning utilizing the Novell computer network operating system.
+In the mid-1990s, when the use of technology in education is just starting to be prevalent, AMAES introduced in-campus e-Learning utilizing the Novell computer network operating system.
 By 1998, AMAES took the lead again by partnering with CISCO, the largest networking company in the world, to deliver Internet- based skills training on computer networking.
 Two years later AMAES further enhanced its e-Learning capability by forming two invaluable alliances, tapping two of the leading global providers of e-learning content: Smartforce and Intralearn which allowed the creation of e-classes and enhanced learning via the Internet.
 In 2004, AMAES made a bold move by pioneering Blended Learning through the use of satellite technologies in partnership with Mabuhay Satellite.
 Under this model, highly qualified experts in their respective fields conducted simultaneous classes from a central location to all the over 150 AMAES schools nationwide.
 This leveled the playing field by allowing AMAES students from the far-flung areas like Cotabato and Laoag to have access to the same experts and learning materials as their Metro Manila classmates.

 For more information about AMA Senior High, please call or visit any AMAES member school nearest you.